 Energy saving versus purchase price.

-In the market for inductive winding goods, contrary to the energy-saving concepts of all major countries, a trend is beginning to emerge – coils made of aluminium instead of copper.
-In addition to the lower weight, the big advantage is the comparatively much lower purchase price for aluminium compared to copper.
+Contrary to the energy-saving concepts of all major countries, a trend is beginning to emerge in the market for inductive winding goods – windings made of aluminum instead of copper.
+The big advantage, apart from the lower weight, is the comparatively much lower purchase price for aluminum compared to copper.

-Many machine and plant manufacturers only have the price in mind, especially in times of strong a Swiss franc. energy efficiency should not be of interest under price pressure, or you save at the wrong end.
-In many industries, such as private media and household appliances, the battle is for high efficiency and minimal standby losses.
-In the industrial sector, however, “energy management” is too often left out.
-Examples are too small cross-sections of the wiring, cheap switches/contacts or “cheap” inductive winding goods such as transformers, chokes and motors.
-Here it is often worth taking a close look at the losses.
+Especially in times of a strong franc, many machine and plant manufacturers only have their eyes on the prize.
+Energy efficiency must not be of interest under price pressure, or savings will be made at the wrong end.
+In many sectors, such as private media and household appliances, the battle is on for high efficiency and minimal standby losses.
+In the industrial sector, however, “energy management” is too often ignored.
+Examples include wiring with too small a cross-section, cheap switches/contacts or “cheap” inductive winding goods such as transformers, chokes and motors.
+It is often worth taking a closer look at the losses here.

 Lower heat losses reduce the design

-Within 12 to 24 months, direct energy savings often compensate for the higher initial price.
-Furthermore, indirect energy savings can be achieved in rooms or switch cabinets if they need to be ventilated or air-conditioned.
-Thanks to lower heat losses, additional construction volume and cost savings are possible.
-In principle, the losses of “cheap” inductive winding goods can be halved today by economically “normal” means without having to double the price.
+This is because the direct energy savings often compensate for the higher initial price within 12 to 24 months.
+Indirect energy savings are also possible in rooms or switch cabinets if they need to be ventilated or air-conditioned.
+Thanks to lower heat losses, additional building volume and cost savings are possible.
+In principle, the losses of “cheap” inductive winding goods can now be halved by economically “normal” means without having to double the price.

-Expect for silver, copper has the best conductance with Îł = 56.
-Aluminium, on the other hand has only Îł = 36.
-Aluminium thus follows with a distance of about 35 percent.
-Thus copper is the best precious metal and aluminium “only” the second best of the technically and economically usable conductor materials.
+With the exception of silver, copper has the best conductivity value with γ = 56, while aluminum only has γ = 36.
+Aluminum follows with a gap of around 35 percent.
+Copper is therefore the best precious metal and aluminum “only” the second best of the technically and economically usable conductor materials.
 Nothing comes after that.
-All other metals cannot be considered as conductors, and alloys generally have a much lower conductivity than pure metals.
-Silver or gold are eliminated because of the high price.
-Aluminium is a light metal with only about 35 percent of the density of copper.
+All other metals are out of the question as conductors, and alloys generally have a considerably lower conductivity than pure metals.
+Silver or gold are ruled out completely due to their high price.
+Aluminum is a light metal with only about 35 percent of the density of copper.

-In order to wrap an equivalent transformer with aluminium in terms of efficiency, it is necessary to reduce the current densities with copper by about 35 percent.
-This can be achieved by amplifying the conductor cross-sections accordingly.
-This means that the lamination packages and all mechanical components must be enlarged.
+In order to wind a transformer with aluminum that is equivalent in terms of efficiency, the current densities must be reduced by around 35 percent compared to copper.
+This can be achieved by increasing the conductor cross-sections accordingly.
+This means that the laminated cores and all mechanical components have to be enlarged.
 The volume, weight and material usage of the entire transformer increase accordingly.
-This situation may well result in a price increase.
-The savings in the conductor material are partly used up as a result again.
+This situation can also result in a price increase.
+The savings on the conductor material are partially offset by this.
 However, in order to save costs, transformers are built with many cooling channels to keep the temperature under control.
-Many aluminium transformers today must have the insulation class F, H or more, because the heat is a problem.
-Just about as if a transformer is the better, the higher the insulation class.
+Many aluminum transformers today must have insulation class F, H or higher because heat is a problem.
+Just as if the higher the insulation class, the better the transformer.

-Aluminium is quite ductile, but not as ductile as copper.
-The magneto-mechanical load of the individual windings of a wound coil increases enormously with current density and current quantity.
-One has to imagine that the coil in the a 50 Hz AC network is loaded with a 100 Hz cycle.
-In the process, the winding literally inflates itself.
+Aluminum is quite ductile, but not as ductile as copper.
+The magneto-mechanical load on the individual turns of a wound coil increases enormously with the current density and amount of current.
+Imagine that the coil is loaded with a 100 Hz cycle in a 50 Hz alternating voltage network.
+This causes the winding to literally blow up.
 The maximum compressive stress on the conductor can be several N/mm2 even in small transformers.
-The wire deforms in its cross section and, in the worst case, can even tear in the event of prolonged short circuit.
-This is often not taken into account when dimensioning the transformer.
-This problem increases with aluminium compared to copper.
-Furthermore, the individual windings begin to rub against each other in 100 Hz cycles, which damages the insulation.
-The fault remains unnoticed until the winding suffers a short circuit once, which can take years.
+This deforms the cross-section of the wire and, in the worst case, can even cause it to break in the event of a prolonged short circuit.
+This is often not taken into account when dimensioning transformers.
+This problem increases with aluminum compared to copper.
+Furthermore, the individual windings start to rub against each other at 100 Hz, which damages the insulation.
+The fault remains unnoticed until the winding suffers a short circuit, which can take years.

 The mechanical friction has an influence on the winding

-In the event of a short circuit, the constriction melts through, which in turn can occur much more easily than with copper due to the lower melting point and lower thermal conductivity of aluminium, not to mention the tendency to form such constrictions, and an arc is formed, which means acute fire hazard.
-In relation of the volume, the heat capacity is also lower.
-With α = 23.1, aluminium has a thermally dependent coefficient of expansion that is about 30 percent higher than with copper α = 16.5.
-This means that aluminium expands more when heated, which means that the winding can lose more strength and the mechanical friction has a greater influence.
-However, there is a small advantage: in fully encapsulated epoxy resin transformers, aluminium has about the same coefficient of expansion as the epoxy itself.
-This means that fewer internal winding voltages can occur in the F or H insulation system in the event of enormous temperature and load fluctuations.
-In the air, aluminium quickly becomes coated with a hard, resistant oxide layer that does not conduct electricity and therefore makes it difficult to contact.
-Transitional resistances can occur, which in turn can result in a fire hazard.
+In the event of a short circuit, the constriction melts through, which in turn can occur much more easily than with copper due to the lower melting point and lower thermal conductivity of aluminum, not to mention the tendency to form such constrictions, and an arc is formed, which means an acute fire hazard.
+In terms of volume, the heat capacity is also lower.
+At α = 23.1, aluminum has a thermally dependent coefficient of expansion that is around 30 percent higher than copper at α = 16.5.
+This means that aluminum expands more when heated, which means that the winding can lose more strength and mechanical friction has a greater influence.
+However, there is a small advantage here: in fully encapsulated epoxy resin transformers, aluminum has approximately the same coefficient of expansion as the epoxy resin itself.
+As a result, enormous temperature and load fluctuations in the F or H insulation system can result in less internal winding stress.
+When exposed to air, aluminum very quickly becomes coated with a hard, resistant oxide layer that does not conduct electricity and therefore makes contacting more difficult.
+Contact resistance can occur, which in turn can result in a fire risk.

 Conclusion

-Whoever wants to consider not only the all-dominant price, but also the lifelong costs, should deal with this issue more intensively.
-The efficiency of the entire system with regard to the selection of materials will be decisive for energy efficiency in the future, if not only economic, geometric or functional constraints do call for special solutions.
+Anyone who wants to consider not only the all-dominant price, but also the lifetime costs, should pay more attention to this topic.
+The efficiency of the entire system with regard to the choice of materials will be decisive for energy efficiency in the future, if special solutions are not only required due to economic, geometric or functional constraints. ”

 Author: